 Red Flour Beetles are a small reddish beetle that measures around 3/16th of an inch long when fully grown.
-They are among the most common of all pantry and cabinet infesting beetles and are easily mistaken for Confused Flour Beetles or Saw Toothed Beetles.
+They are among the most common of all pantry and cabinet infesting beetles and are easily mistaken for Confused Flour Beetles.
 There are a few differences between the species which are subtle and generally only a trained eye can see.
 The two most common differences include the antenna and the thorax.

-RED FLOUR BEETLE BIOLOGY
+RED FLOUR BEETLE BIOLOGY *

 On the Red Flour Beetle, the antenna come to an abrupt end after 3 segments.
 On the Confused Flour Beetle the antenna gradually lengthen with 4 segments at the end.